LukasPietzschmann/Haskellator9000/README.md

 #  Haskellator9000

-Haskellator9000 is a simple calculator written in (you guessed it) Haskell.
+Haskellator9000 is a calculator developed by [Thomas](https://github.com/MaxAtoms) and [Lukas](https://github.com/LukasPietzschmann), written in (you guessed it) Haskell.
 Its main feature is the support for multiple SI base and derived units.
 For a complete list of supported units and features, see below.

 ## Supported Units
 - SI base units